Weekly World News

-The Weekly World News was a tabloid which published mostly fictional "news" stories in the United States from 1979 to 2007, renowned for its outlandish cover stories often based on supernatural or paranormal themes and an approach to news that verged on the satirical.
+The Weekly World News is a tabloid formerly published in a newspaper format reporting mostly fictional "news" stories in the United States from 1979 to 2007.
+The paper was renowned for its outlandish cover stories often based on supernatural or paranormal themes and an approach to news that verged on the satirical.
 Its characteristic black-and-white covers have become pop-culture images widely used in the arts.
 It ceased print publication in August 2007.
 The company has a library of 110,000+ articles and 300+ original characters.

 In 2009, the Weekly World News was relaunched as an online and social media publication.
 In July 2021, the Weekly World News announced the formation of Weekly World News Studios, to develop and produce entertainment projects based on its brand and characters.

 History

 Generoso Pope Jr. launched the Weekly World News in 1979 to continue using the black-and-white press that sister tabloid The National Enquirer had been printed on before it switched to color printing.
 The WWN was published in Lantana, Florida, until it moved to Boca Raton in the late 1990s.
 It was unique as a tabloid because it was printed entirely in black and white.
 Eddie Clontz was its long-time editor, a 10th-grade dropout from North Carolina, and a former copy editor at small newspapers.
 In the 2000s, the circulation of WWN peaked at 1.2 million per issue.
-The Weekly World News went on to thrive online from 2009 to 2015 and was relaunched in 2019 by Senior Editor and Screenwriter, Greg D'Alessandro along with SpyCat LLC investor David Collins.
-Greg D'Alessandro serves as CEO and Editor-In-Chief.
+WWN went on to thrive online from 2009 to 2015 and was relaunched in 2019 by senior editor Greg D'Alessandro, along with investor David Collins.

 The editor-in-chief from 2009 to 2018 was Neil McGinness.
-The editor-in-chief since August 2019 is Greg D'Alessandro.
+The editor-in-chief since August 2019 has been D'Alessandro.